-You can also use the 1-bit per pixel encoding with color as long as each encoded image is one solid color.
+You can also use the 1-bit per pixel encoding with color as long as each encoded image has one solid foreground color on a contrasting background.
 For example, in older versions of the Pac-Man game, the protagonist and each ghost are solid colors, even though the colors are all different.
 These shapes can still be encoded as 1 bit per pixel.
-(In class we'll use my hexadecimal image workshop that adds color to the 1-bit per pixel encoding technique in a different way.)

-Figure 3: Pac-Man game - each moving character is one solid color
+Figure 4: Pac-Man game - each moving character is one solid color